ljacquin/wiser/README.md

 ## Expected results

-The blue, yellow, violet, and green box and violin plots in the figures below represent the distributions of predictive abilities (PA) for phenotypes estimated using WISER, least-squares means (LS-means), BLUP, and BLUP-PCA respectively, as reported by Jacquin $\textit{et al.}$ (2025).
+The blue, yellow, violet, and green box and violin plots in the figures below represent the distributions of predictive abilities (PA) for breeding values estimated using WISER, least-squares means (LS-means), BLUP, and BLUP-PCA respectively, as reported by Jacquin $\textit{et al.}$ (2025).
 These distributions of PA values were computed for 33 traits across four species: rice, maize, apple, and pine.
-For each trait, the distributions of PA for phenotypes estimated using WISER, LS-means, BLUP, and BLUP-PCA were estimated using a 5-fold cross-validation (CV) scheme with 20 random shufflings of the datasets.
+For each trait, the distributions of PA for breeding values estimated using WISER, LS-means, BLUP, and BLUP-PCA were estimated using a 5-fold cross-validation (CV) scheme with 20 random shufflings of the datasets.
 As described by Jacquin $\textit{et al.}$ (2025), the average increase in median PA across all species and traits—when using WISER compared to LS-means and BLUP—was **0.21**, highlighting WISER’s superior accuracy in phenotypic estimation.
-Additionally, Jacquin $\textit{et al.}$ (2025) reported a general improvement in genomic heritability estimation when using WISER phenotypes, compared to those estimated with LS-means and BLUP.
+Additionally, Jacquin $\textit{et al.}$ (2025) reported a general improvement in genomic heritability estimation when using WISER breeding values, compared to those estimated with LS-means and BLUP.

 [<img src="img/wiser_ls_means_blup.png"/>]()